 The final rule imposes 15 safeguarding requirements that apply to contractor information systems, as opposed to focusing on specific types of information maintained by government contractors (which had been the focus of the proposed rule and is the focus of the DFARS rule described above).
 It is meant to be broad in scope and to supplement, rather than supersede, other cybersecurity requirements that may apply to government contractors, such as the DFARS rule.
-The new FAR clause is required to be included in contracts and subcontracts at all tiers, including contracts and subcontracts for commercial items (except COTS items), where the contractor or subcontractor may have Federal contract information in or transiting through its information relating to US government contracts.
+The new FAR clause is required to be included in contracts and subcontracts at all tiers, including contracts and subcontracts for commercial items (except COTS items), where the contractor or subcontractor may have Federal contract information in or transiting through its information system.
+The clause effectively sets baseline standards for protecting nonpublic information relating to US government contracts.
 Indeed, the rule's preamble states that its requirements are steps that "prudent" businesses would take irrespective of whether there was a FAR clause containing such requirements.
 The drafters recognize that the final rule is a building block in an evolving set of cyber-related rules (including more stringent rules regarding controlled unclassified information and classified information) and expect the requirements to be the "floor" rather than the ceiling for government contractors.